Decoherence as an inherent characteristic of quantum mechanics: Stern--Gerlach-like experiment

 which leads to

 Therefore, the averaged density matrix, which describes the state of $S$ to be detected, loses its interference terms and becomes

-If the condition (\ref{eq:ookii}) is weakened, then the interference terms in $\hat\rho_{av}$ would remain to a certain extent.
+If the condition (\ref{eq:ookii}) is weakened, then the interference terms in $\hat\rho_{Sav}$ would remain to a certain extent.
+Performing the integral in (\ref{eq:integral}), we have that

+Because we do not adopt the projection postulate in this study, the first term in the right-hand side of this equation contributes no probability that $S$ will be found as a particle with momentum $-p$ or $+p$ in the $z$ direction.
+Therefore, there is a $1-(\hbar/2p\Delta z)\sin(2p\Delta z/\hbar)$ probability, which vanishes in the limit $\Delta z\rightarrow 0$, that $S$ will be found as a {\it particle} with momentum $-p$ or $+p$ in the $z$ direction, if we observe its position with the uncertainty $2\Delta z$.

-In studies that insist that the environment causes decoherence, the same form as (\ref{eq:rhoba}) is obtained by taking the partial trace of (\ref{eq:rho0}).
+In studies in which it is insisted that the environment causes decoherence, the same form as (\ref{eq:rhoba}) is obtained by taking the partial trace of (\ref{eq:rho0}).
 Because the state described by (\ref{eq:rho0}) is a pure state, the state described by the density matrix after taking the partial trace is an improper mixture state, which only provides the probability distribution for the outcome.
-In contrast, (\ref{eq:rhoba}) represents a proper mixture state, and describes {\it the state} itself before detection.
-Therefore, we can conclude that the state to be detected is not (\ref{eq:point0}), but rather is either $|+\rangle|-p\rangle$ or $|-\rangle|+p\rangle$.
+In contrast, (\ref{eq:rhoba}) represents a proper mixture state, and it describes {\it the state} itself to be detected with the macroscopic detector.
+Therefore, we can conclude that the state to be detected is not (\ref{eq:point0}) but, rather, is either $|+\rangle|-p\rangle$ or $|-\rangle|+p\rangle$.
 In this calculation, we have not used any additional postulates such as the projection postulate.
 It is worth noting that this decoherence is not the result of the interaction between $S$ and the detector or other environmental factors.
-Rather, it is the result of the uncertainty relation.
+Rather, it is due to the uncertainty relation.

 Note also that the density matrix of $S$ is not always written as (\ref{eq:rhoba}).
 If we measure other observables of $S$, we must average out the density matrix over its conjugate observable.
 If we observe another observable of the system, then we will obtain the averaged density matrix that has a diagonal form in this observable, as illustrated in the remainder of this section.